lirondos/pylazaro/docs/source/install.rst

 Extended installation
 ======================

 There is an extended installation option for ``pylazaro``.
 This extended installation is needed if you want to run the CRF model for Lazaro (see section 3.1 from `this paper  <https://aclanthology.org/2022.acl-long.268/>`_).
 However, it is unlikely that you will ever need to run that model, as the CRF model is the worst performing model of all models offered through the library.
-The extended installation is probably only useful for research or development uses, but not for final users.
+The extended installation is probably only useful for research or development purposes, but not for final users.

 If you still wish to install the extended version, see below the commands you need to run.